mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 where other power sources are not available or reliable.
 This miniature fission unit lacks adequate shielding to be placed within a building.
-Without protection, a person standing one metre away will absorb one rad per hour, a relatively small amount that will kill within a few months.
-A fission microreactor is typically buried in the ground with its cooling radiator, a disk some three metres in diameter, exposed to the surface.
+Without protection, a person standing one meter away will absorb one rad per hour, a relatively small amount that will kill within a few months.
+A fission microreactor is typically buried in the ground with its cooling radiator, a disk some three meters in diameter, exposed to the surface.
-Alternatively, it is placed sufficiently far away, up to 100 metres, from a habitat to nearly eliminate the radiation risk.
+Alternatively, it is placed sufficiently far away, up to 100 meters, from a habitat to nearly eliminate the radiation risk.
 The latter solution still causes damage to the surrounding environment on habitable worlds and risks severed power connections in any environment.